mrkipling/auto-awesome/README.md

 Open up your newly-copied `vars.py` and fill in a username and password in the `users` dict.

+Now fill in YOUR_NAME with your actual name (optional).
+If specified then the server homepage will display (e.g.) "This is Brad's home server.
+Welcome!"
+If left as an empty string then it will just say "This is a home server.
+Welcome!"

 * `SONOS_IP` is the IP address of your Sonos speaker
 * `HUE_IP` is the IP address of your Hue bridge.
 * `HUE_USERNAME` is your Hue username.
 This URL explains how to generate one: http://www.developers.meethue.com/documentation/getting-started